RPertille/ChillModels/README.md

  - Dynamic Model (Fichmann, 1987) adapted of the "chillR" package
  - Unified Model of Chuine (Chuine, I. et al. 2016)

-The `ChillModels` package is hosted in GitHub.
+The release version of `ChillModels` package is hosted in GitHub.
 You can download it from GitHub using `devtools` package.

 ```{r, eval=FALSE}
 # install.packages("devtools")